-Outstanding and highly-credentialed faculty value curiosity and inspire questioning and academic discussion.
-Far Brook’s small size allows connections between faculty and children; students become comfortable seeking out teachers, sharing constructive dialogue and participating in a unique, reciprocal learning experience.
+Outstanding, highly credentialed teachers value each child’s curiosity and inspire wonder and academic discussion.
+Far Brook’s small size encourages connections between faculty and children; students become comfortable seeking out teachers, sharing constructive dialogue and participating in a truly unique learning experience.

-All students participate in drama, music, choir, visual arts, athletics, dance, world language and woodshop.
-This “all-in’ approach gives every student the opportunity to discover new strengths, to collaborate and to understand and support their classmates.
+All students participate in world language, drama, music, choir, visual arts, athletics, dance and woodshop.
+This full participation allows students to collaborate, discover new strengths and learn to support one another.
 Discussions, teamwork and cross-grade partnerships create a respectful atmosphere of listening and caring for others.
 Older students gain perspective through immersive travel experiences.

-“Our goal is to inspire a generation of changemakers who want to make a difference in the world and engage as caring, global citizens,” Ziebarth says.
+“We have a great responsibility to our students as they prepare to make a difference in the world and engage as caring, global citizens,” Ziebarth says.

 52 Great Hills Rd., Short Hills